 Sure, anger can rear its ugly head now and then.
 But gazing at the vast expanse of the night sky helps me cool down and extinguish any brewing rage.

 As a space enthusiast, I always have a telescope within arm’s reach.
 It not only feeds my passion for stargazing but also soothes my restless mind.

 So, do yourself a favor and get a telescope.
 Or at least, when life starts getting you down, escape to a quiet spot, far from the city lights, and let the twinkling stars work their magic.
 Trust me, it’s the best medicine.

 The endless rush to do more and more

-My point is, do what fills you with joy.
-Don’t torture yourself for validation doing things you despise.
-Because trying to leave behind a legacy is smoke and mirrors.
+The takeaway?
+Do what makes you truly happy.
+Don’t torture yourself for validation by doing things you despise.
+Chasing a legacy is nothing more than smoke and mirrors.

 Focused reflection on your thoughts will humble you

 The night sky helps you zero in on what truly brings you joy.
 It reminds you of the beauty and rarity of life.